 I did not stay in Kohan hostel, but visited a friend who was staying here and this is another lovely place to stay.
 It is much smaller than the Orient hostel with a lovely courtyard in a traditional home.
 During the day there is free tea and there are nice and clean rooms.
 For backpackers there is also a very cheap dormitory.

 Read more about Best thinghs to do in Yazd.

 Number 4: Niayesh Boutique hostel, Shiraz

 The restaurant also has a nice menu with delicious food.
 Try kallam pollo, a speciality from Shiraz.
 The service is a bit mixed tough.
 Some staff are extremely friendly while others are a bit indifferent.

 Read more about the best things to do in Shiraz

 This homestay like hostel with a very friendly and helpful owner offers two rooms that can either be booked as a private room for 20 euro or as a dormitory style room for 10 euro per bed.
 This includes breakfast and tea.
-Probably one of the cheaper places to stay in Esfahan.
+It was the cheapest place I could find in Esfahan.

 It is a bit outside of the city center and a bit difficult to find, but it is actually quite easy to get there by local bus.
 The owner will explain how to get to the centre by bus (5 minutes) or by walking (30 minutes).
 He might not always be open as he closes when he is out of town, but if he is there it is a very good option in Isfahan.

 Isfahan is a very touristic city, but lacks decent budget options.
 You will not find traditional guesthouses like in Kashan, Shiraz or Yazd.
 They are there, but definitely on the more expensive side.
 However, also in Esfahan new backpacker hostels are opening up like Mahbibi hostel, Ragrug hostel, Hatef traditional hostel & Howzak house

 Read more about the best things to do in Isfahan